 Find the Right Denver Neighborhood for Your Apartment

 There are so many great neighborhoods in the Denver area that it can be difficult to choose where to look for an apartment.
-Whether you’re looking for a family-friendly neighborhood, an artsy area or want to be close to nightlife, there’s a neighborhood for you.
-Narrow your search by learning about these ten popular Denver neighborhoods.
+Whether you’re looking for a family-friendly neighborhood, an artsy area or somewhere close to nightlife, there’s a neighborhood for you.
+Narrow your search by learning about these nine popular Denver neighborhoods.

 The diverse community is popular among millennials and is the hub of Denver’s LGBT scene.
 Its cosmopolitan atmosphere is an attraction for artists, bohemians and Denver’s punk community.
 You'll find plentiful nightlife, concert venues, restaurants and cultural events.